uber-archive/coding-challenge-tools/README.md

 Your application will be reviewed by at least three of our engineers.
 We do take into consideration your experience level.

+**We value quality over feature-completeness**.
+It is fine to leave things aside provided you call them out in your project's README.
+The goal of this code sample is to help us identify what you consider production-ready code.
+You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.

 The aspects of your code we will assess include:

 * **Architecture**: how clean is the separation between the front-end and the back-end?